nexusproject/TestSvgUtil/README.md

 To testing from console you should use `test/runtest.sh` <br/>
 `test/runtest.sh <svg file in> [svg file out]`

-Directory test/svg contains sample SVG files.
+Directory test/svg contains a sample SVG files.